Installing ARTIQ¶

 $ nix profile remove [index]

-While using flakes, ARTIQ is not ‘installed’ as such in any permanent way.
-However, Nix will preserve independent cached packages in /nix/store
+While using flakes, ARTIQ is not strictly ‘installed’ in a permanent way.
+However, Nix will keep collected packages in /nix/store

 “Do you want to allow configuration setting… (y/N)?”¶